Agent Skills: Agent Teams Protocol

 3. Read the task description — it contains your full mission (CONTEXT, MISSION, INSTRUCTIONS, GUIDELINES).
 If upstream tasks are referenced, read them via TaskGet.

-• DO NOT call Edit, Write, or Bash before sending your teachback
+• DO NOT call Edit, Write, or Bash for implementation work before storing your teachback

-5. Begin work — check your agent memory (~/.claude/agent-memory/<your-name>/) for relevant patterns and knowledge as part of your working process
+5. Begin work on Task B — check your agent memory (~/.claude/agent-memory/<your-name>/) for relevant patterns and knowledge as part of your working process

 Worktree Scope: If you are working in a worktree, files that are gitignored (e.g., CLAUDE.md) do not exist there.
 Do not edit or create CLAUDE.md — the orchestrator manages it separately.
 If you need to reference CLAUDE.md content, it is auto-loaded into your context.
 If your task mentions updating CLAUDE.md, flag it in your handoff instead of editing it directly.

-Note: The lead stores your agent_id in task metadata after dispatch.
-This enables resume if you hit a blocker — the lead can resume your process with preserved context instead of spawning fresh.
+Note: The team-lead stores your agent_id in task metadata after dispatch.
+This enables resume if you hit a blocker — the team-lead can resume your process with preserved context instead of spawning fresh.

 Custom start flows: If your agent definition specifies a custom On Start sequence (e.g., the secretary's session briefing), you must explicitly re-enter this standard lifecycle after your custom flow completes — call TaskList, claim assigned tasks, and follow the teachback protocol from the teachback step onward.